khaled-sliman/My-SQL-Practices/Covid_19 (SQL Data Exploration) Project/Readme.md

-This is covid data exploration project which answer some questions about covid by using sql.
+This is a covid data exploration project which answer some questions about covid by using sql.

 question which was answered :
  1 - What is death percent per injured cases ?